garetroy/TeamBuilder2.0/README.md

 ### Running the Program

   After all entry boxes have been filled, you can invoke the algorithm by clicking "Submit".
-You should see a progress screen pop up, notifying you that the algorithm is running.
+You should see a progress screen notifying you that the algorithm is running.
 Once finished, you will see a list of the allocated teams along with assigned scores.
 The scores range from 0.0 to 1.0, representing a scale of 0% to 100%, worst to best.